tillitis/tkey-verification/README.md

   copy of the expected firmware in the right place in the memory map.
 - The authenticity of the RISC-V softcore isn't proven, but it was at least able to run the device app successfully.
-- The rest of the FPGA design, except the UDS, but at least it worked as expected with the loaded signer app.
+- The rest of the FPGA design isn't proven either, except the UDS, but at least it worked as expected with the loaded signer app.

 Not proved at all: